Hrant Dink: Dink v. Turkey

-In 2011 the European Court of Human Rights ruled that Turkey had failed to protect Dink's life and freedom of expression.
+In 2011 the European Court of Human Rights ruled that Turkey had failed to protect Hrant Dink's life and freedom of expression.
 He had received death threats from ultranationalists after writing articles concerning Turkish-Armenian identity, the Armenian origins of one of Atatürk's adopted daughters and the role of Turkey in the genocide of Armenians during World War I.